Our Life Skills programme consists of two modules:

 - Life Skills: Developing Active Citizens, which consists of six one-hour workshops for children and teenagers aged 10 to 16.

-The workshops are designed to help children and young adults effectively manage the challenges of daily life by improving their confidence, assertiveness and decision-making, as well as their ability to stay safe and healthy so that they can develop into successful and employable adults.
+Both Life Skills modules are designed to help children and young adults effectively manage the challenges of daily life by improving their confidence, assertiveness and decision-making, as well as their ability to stay safe and healthy so that they can develop into successful and employable adults.

 Aims and objectives of the programme